-There is no limitation for the number of the constructors of a class in C#.
-The only requirement is that they differ in their signature (what signature is we already explained in chapter "Methods").
+There is no limitation to the number of constructors of a class in C#.
+The only requirement is that they differ in their signature (what signature is, we already explained in chapter "Methods").

 Scope of Parameters of the Constructor

-By analogy with the scope of the variables in the parameter list of a method, the variables in the parameter list of one constructor have a scope from the opening bracket of the constructor to the closing bracket, i.e. throughout the body of the constructor.
+By analogy with the scope of the variables in the parameter list of a method, the variables in the parameter list of a constructor have a scope from the opening bracket of the constructor to the closing bracket, i.e. throughout the body of the constructor.

-Very often, when we declare a constructor with parameters it is possible to name the variables from the parameter list with the same names as the names of the fields, which are going to be initialized.
+Very often, when we declare a constructor with parameters, it is possible to name the variables from the parameter list with the same names as the names of the fields which are going to be initialized.
 Let’s, for example, consider the constructor of the class Dog: